joshdelgado/joshdelgado.github.io/_project/oam.md

 				{% include multi-code2.html %}
 			</div>
 			<div class="flex-row__column flex-row__column--6">
-				<p>We create Angular analogs for services, objects, etc used on the Java side of the project.
-This helps our front-end and back-end devs communicate by eliminating most common misunderstandings. - [snippet of java and angular endpoints]</p>
+				<p>We create Angular analogs for services, objects, etc that exist on the Java side.
+This helps our front-end and back-end devs communicate and eliminates many common misunderstandings.</p>
 			</div>
 		</div>
 	</div>